apache/flink/docs/monitoring/large_state_tuning.md

 ## Tuning Network Buffers

-Previously, an increased number of network buffers also caused increased checkpointing times since keeping more in-flight data also meant that checkpoint barriers got delayed.
+Before Flink 1.3, an increased number of network buffers also caused increased checkpointing times since keeping more in-flight data also meant that checkpoint barriers got delayed.
 Since Flink 1.3, the number of network buffers used per outgoing/incoming channel is limited and thus network buffers may be configured without affecting checkpoint times